jqwik-team/jqwik/docs/user-guide.md

   The default is `1000` which can be overridden in [`jqwik.properties`](#jqwik-configuration).

-- `long seed`: The _random seed_ to use for generating values.
+- `String seed`: The _random seed_ to use for generating values.
 If you do not specify a values _jqwik_ will use a random _random seed_.
 The actual seed used is being reported by each run property.